garrandall/popular-music-data/tracks/i-knew-you-were-waiting--for-me--aretha-franklin-george-michael.md

 I knew you were waiting, hey, I knew you were waiting for me

-So we were drawn together through destiny, ohboy, oh
-I know this love we share was meant to be, oh
+So we were drawn together through destiny, oh boy, oh I know this love we share was meant to be, oh
 (Knew you were waiting) Oh, yeah
 (Knew you were waiting) I knew you were waiting